Posted on April 03 2017

 “Common Mistakes When Using An Ice Pack”

 When dealing with an injury, your first instinct is often to grab an ice pack for your shoulder, or knee, etc and let the cool relief soothe the problem at hand.
-Of course, while ice packs are incredibly helpful, there is a wrong way to use them that can actually lead to further injury and other problems.
-The following are common mistakes people make when using an ice pack as well as some useful tips on how to avoid them and additional damage.
+Of course, while ice packs are incredibly helpful, not knowing how to use an ice pack properly can actually lead to further injury and other problems.
+You need to know how to apply an ice pack the right way.
+The following are some common ice pack application mistakes people make, as well as some useful tips on how to avoid them and additional damage.

 The Most Common Mistakes When Using an Ice Pack